mirjSolution/-Build-Tools-Setup-for-DevOps-macOS-/README.md

 ## 🧉 Key Takeaway

 Understanding and setting up build tools is **essential for DevOps engineers** to package applications, manage dependencies, and support CI/CD workflows.
-This setup ensures you are fully equipped to follow hands-on demos in the module and manage build pipelines confidently.

 ---